ZwerOxotnik/secondary-chat/README.md

 For more information, see [Installing Mods on the Factorio wiki](https://wiki.factorio.com/index.php?title=Installing_Mods).

-Alternatively, if you have downloaded the source archive:
+Alternatively, if you have downloaded the source archive (GitLab):

 - copy the mod directory into your factorio mods directory
 - rename the mod directory to secondary-chat_*versionnumber*, where *versionnumber* is the version of the mod that you've downloaded (e.g., 2.0.0)